 A trip to a country that’s prone to terrorist attacks or natural disasters puts you at higher risk of something unpleasant happening – think of that scene in The Impossible where the Bennett family were air-lifted out of Thailand after the 2004 Indian Ocean tsunami by an ambulance airplane arranged by their insurance company.
 An emergency evacuation such as this can cost up to USD100,000.
 The same goes if you’re planning a trip that’s adventure-filled.
 Going bungee jumping, trekking through jungle trails, or hiking up a dormant volcano?
 Sign up for insurance.

 You should also opt for insurance if you’re travelling to a country where potential costs are high.
 A visit to Disneyland in Anaheim may seem harmless, but an untimely heart attack in California will easily rack up a USD92,000 bill.
+Travel insurance is significant if you need to ensure you’ll have the option to manage the cost of medical care when you’re abroad.
+You can find different types of travel insurance cover from AA Insurance as per your need and requirement.

 Some insurance providers have emergency assistance services that will come in useful if you’re stuck in a situation where you do not have immediate access to money or are unable to communicate well in the local language.

 Certain health policies cover you internationally, while others do not.
 Many credit card companies also offer complimentary travel insurance if you charge your flight ticket to the card.
-These usually come with clauses and limitations, so be sure to reach out to your insurance provider and/or credit card company before you opt out of further insurance.
+These usually come with clauses and limitations, so be sure to reach out to your insurance provider and/or credit card company before you opt-out of further insurance.

 If you’re someone who looks risk in the eye and says ‘Thanks, but no thanks,’ the safety net of insurance can allow you to let loose and fully enjoy your trip.
 Sure, bad things might -happen but they’ll be mitigated somewhat – at least financially.
 Or if you’re the opposite and welcome risks with arms wide open even though they should be wound tight around the rope you’re climbing, the act of getting insurance can appease the concerns of loved ones back home and give them peace of mind while you’re away.